University of Iowa College of Law

 Iowa Law's Pro Bono Projects are coordinated by the Citizen Lawyer Program.

-The CLP Director reports to Iowa Law's Associate Dean for Civil Engagement.
+The CLP Director reports to the Dean of the College of Law.

 The salaries of the CLP Director and research assistants, and select program and activities, are funded through Iowa Law's operational budget.
 Student organizations raise additional funds for pro bono programs and activities.